Hackpen White Horse

 Hackpen White Horse (pictured in 2007).

-Hackpen White Horse is a chalk hill figure of a white horse on Hackpen Hill, located below The Ridgeway on the edge of the Marlborough Downs, two miles south east of Broad Hinton, Wiltshire, England.
+Hackpen White Horse is a chalk hill figure of a white horse on Hackpen Hill, located below The Ridgeway on the edge of the Marlborough Downs, two miles southeast of Broad Hinton, Wiltshire, England.
 It is one of eight white horse hill figures located in Wiltshire.
 It is also known as the Broad Hinton White Horse due to its proximity to the village.
-Supposedly cut by local parish clerk Henry Eatwell in 1838 to commemorate the coronation of Queen Victoria, the horse is 90 ft wide by 90 feet (27m) high.
+Supposedly cut by local parish clerk Henry Eatwell in 1838 to commemorate the coronation of Queen Victoria, the horse is 90 ft wide by 90 ft high.
 The horse is regularly scoured and maintained.

 Origins and early history

 The horse is said to commemorate the coronation of Queen Victoria.

-The origin of the horse is uncertain, and is sometimes said to be the only 19th century white horse to have little of its history known.
+The origin of the horse is uncertain, and is sometimes said to be the only 19th-century white horse to have little of its history known.
 It is generally regarded that the horse was cut in 1838 by Henry Eatwell, a parish clerk of Broad Hinton, assisted by a local pub landlord.
 It is said to commemorate the coronation of Queen Victoria.

-The original Litlington White Horse is often regarded as the 'sister horse' to the Hackpen White Horse, both having been initially cut in 1838 to honour the coronation of Queen Victoria and were of broadly similar proportions.
+The original Litlington White Horse is often regarded as the 'sister horse' to the Hackpen White Horse, both having been initially cut in 1838 to honour the coronation of Queen Victoria and being of broadly similar proportions.